CodeSprinterr/blog_NestJs/README.md

 ### 2. Import the Database

-- Import the database files from the `dbFiles` folder using your preferred database tool (e.g., MySQL Workbench, phpMyAdmin).
+- Import the database files from the `dbFiles` folder using mongoDbCompass
-- Make sure your database connection details (host, port, user, password, database name) are correctly set in the `.env` file.

 ### 3. Install Dependencies